ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 let 'var = 12 + 7'
 ```

-All four commands give the same result.
-They set the variable's value to 19.
+All four commands give you the same result.
+They assign number 19 to the `var` variable.

-The `let` command takes parameters on input.
-Each of them must be a valid arithmetic expression.
-If there are spaces in the expression, Bash splits it into parts because of word splitting.
-In this case, `let` computes each part of the expression separately.
-It can lead to an error.
+The `let` built-in takes parameters on input.
+Each of them should be a valid arithmetic expression.
+If there are spaces, Bash splits the expression into parts because of word splitting.
+In this case, `let` computes each part separately.
+It can lead to errors.

 The following command demonstrates the issue:
 {line-numbers: false, format: Bash}